 - (1) TIF Generators.
 The proposed TIF district has economic "generators", i.e., at least one private development project that generates increment to finance TIF district costs, including a sufficient amount of public infrastructure improvements.
 The economic generators project must have an incremental value at completion of at least \$3 million to cover the typical costs of establishing a TIF district. - (2) Twelve-Year Expenditure Period.
-Although TIF Law allows blighted area and industrial TIDs may to make expenditures for up to 22 and 15 years respectively, the City of Madison shall make TIF-eligible expenditures within newly-created TIDs for a period not to exceed twelve (12) years.
+Although TIF Law allows blighted area and industrial TIDs to make expenditures for up to 22 and 15 years respectively, the City of Madison shall make TIF-eligible expenditures within newly-created TIDs for a period not to exceed twelve (12) years, except when staff recommendations based upon the fiscal performance of the TID indicating a need to extend the expenditure period within the parameters of TIF Law.